The Charlotte Aitken Trust

 To promote the creative arts for the public benefit, especially literature, whether fiction, non-fiction, drama or poetry.

-Our first grant was made in October 2020 to the Brontë Parsonage Museum
+Our first grant was made in October 2020 in support of the Brontë Society, which operates the Brontë Parsonage Museum at Haworth, Yorkshire.

 About the Trust

-The Charlotte Aitken Trust is a Charitable Incorporated Organisation registered with the Charity Commission.
+The Charlotte Aitken Trust is a Charitable Incorporated Organisation, registered with the Charity Commission in January, 2020.

 It is funded by money left for the purpose by the leading literary agent Gillon Aitken (1938-2016), formerly chairman of Aitken Alexander Associates, and is named in memory of his daughter Charlotte, who died in 2011 at the age of 27.